 There will be one research project.
-The project can be empirical exploration, theoretical development, or replication and extension of some paper related to the theme of our course.
+The project can be empirical exploration, theoretical development, or replication and extension of some paper related to the theme of our course, which can be connected to the above presentation.

 Class participation:

 It includes attendance, class discussions, after-class interactions, and so on.
 If one student's performance in this category is above/below my expectation, his/her grade will be adjusted upward/downward by one level, for instance, from A to A+ (adjusted upward), or from A to A- (adjusted downward).